Skip To Main Content

 AMS Fundraisers Support South Sudan Villages Clinic

 In English class, Amherst Middle School seventh graders read the book “A Long Walk to Water” by Linda Sue Park highlighting the scarcity of clean drinking water in the African nation of South Sudan.
-Making a connection to a nation far from WNY was made a little stronger this year through a special guest presentation and a series of fundraising activities.
+For the second year in a row, making a connection to a nation far from WNY was made a little stronger this year through a special guest presentation and a series of fundraising activities.

 The middle school hosted Fidele Dahn, who works as a bus driver for First Student and drives for Amherst Schools.
 Dahn is also one of The Lost Boys of Sudan, which tied into the book seventh grade was studying.
 Dahn was the guest speaker at a grade-level assembly where he shared some of his story that started when he was 9 years old and his community in a village of South Sudan was attacked by government troops.
 Amid the chaos, he was split up from his family and joined a group of frightened boys who ran from the violence.
 This group of boys became known as The Lost Boys.
 They roamed for roughly 1,000 miles, making it to Ethiopia before fleeing once again, finally reaching sanctuary in a refugee camp in Kenya.
 Dhan’s journey led him to refugee status in Syracuse and to college in Buffalo.